 Tubal ligation is a medical procedure that, if done correctly, renders a woman incapable of becoming pregnant.
-But what happens if a woman becomes pregnant after having had a tubal ligation?
-Can the woman sue the doctor for medical malpractice?
-How exactly was the woman “harmed” if she gives birth to a healthy baby?
+But what happens if a woman becomes pregnant after having had this procedure?
+Is the surgeon or another health care provider liable for medical malpractice?
+How exactly was the woman "harmed" if she gives birth to a healthy baby?
+In this article, we'll look at the key legal issues in cases like these, including the viability of a "wrongful birth" argument.

 States with at least one case allowing such a lawsuit include Arkansas, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Kansas, Louisiana, Maine, Massachusetts, Michigan, Missouri, Nebraska, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Oklahoma, Oregon, Pennsylvania, Rhode Island, Tennessee, Texas, Utah, Virginian, Washington, West Virginia and Wyoming.